replicatedhq/replicated-docs/docs/enterprise/image-registry-kurl.md

-# Image Registry for kURL Clusters
+# Working with the kURL Image Registry

 This topic describes the Replicated kURL registry for kURL clusters.